LukaSpelberg/SmartBinder-Manual-IoT/README.md

 <img width="2579" height="1388" alt="Frame 27" src="https://github.com/user-attachments/assets/4776708b-f733-4116-ab5a-4f860fa567bb" />

 With all these steps finally done, you have found a way to send documents to a database and display them on an app.
+This marks the end of our guide.
+I hope it was informative, and I hope that you have reached the same end result as me.

 Here is a showcase video of the guide in action! https://youtu.be/lqxe38ZlvGY

->⚠️ If you encountered any issues with the website, or any other part of this guide that are still unresolved, don't be scared to drop a new issue on this repo.
+>⚠️ If you encountered **any issues** with the website, or any other part of this guide that are still unresolved, don't be scared to drop a new issue on this **repo**.
 I will read them all, and try to help you if I can.
 This way, we can all make a finished product!

 ### Sources
 This guide has been made with the help of the [official documentation of MongoDB.](https://www.mongodb.com/docs/atlas/app-services/data-api/migration/data-api-tutorial/#std-label-data-api-custom-express-alternative)